South Carolina Financial Advisor Career

 Do I need a college degree to become a financial advisor in South Carolina?

 No college degree is required to become a licensed financial advisor in South Carolina.
 However, you must pass the Series 7 exam and be sponsored by a FINRA-registered broker-dealer.
 Many firms prefer candidates with bachelor's degrees in finance, business, or economics, but it's not mandatory.
-FATI connects candidates of all educational backgrounds with sponsoring firms throughout South Carolina.
+FATN connects candidates of all educational backgrounds with sponsoring firms throughout South Carolina.

 How much do financial advisors make in South Carolina?